Computable reducibility of equivalence relations and an effective jump operator: Ceers and the jump

 The next result gives a lower bound on the complexity of the computable FS-jumps of a ceer.

-\begin{theorem} If $E$ is a ceer with infinitely many equivalence classes, then $\id<E^+$. \end{theorem}
+\begin{theorem} If $E$ is a ceer with infinitely many equivalence classes, then $\id<E^{\jump}$. \end{theorem}

-\begin{proof} We first show that $\id\leq E^+$.
+\begin{proof} We first show that $\id\leq E^{\jump}$.
 To do so, we first define an auxilliary set of pairs $A$ recursively as follows: Let $(n,j)\in A$ if and only if for every $i<j$ there exists $m<n$ and $(m,i')\in A$ such that $i\mathrel{E}i'$.
 It is immediate from the definition of $A$, the fact that $E$ is c.e., and the recursion theorem that $A$ is a c.e.\ set of pairs.

-We observe that each column $A_{(n)}$ of $A$ is an initial interval of $\N$.
-It is immediate from the definition that the first column $A_{(0)}$ is the singleton $\{0\}$.
-Next since $E$ has infinitely many classes, we have that each $A_{(n)}$ is bounded.
-Moreover $A_{(n)}$ is precisely the interval $[0,j]$ where $j$ is the least value that is $E$-inequivalent to every element of $A_{(m)}$ for all $m<n$.
+We observe that each column $A^{[n]}=\{j:(n,j)\in A\}$ of $A$ is an initial interval of $\N$.
+It is immediate from the definition that the first column $A^{(0)}$ is the singleton $\{0\}$.
+Next since $E$ has infinitely many classes, we have that each $A^{[n]}$ is bounded.
+Moreover $A^{[n]}$ is precisely the interval $[0,j]$ where $j$ is the least value that is $E$-inequivalent to every element of $A^{[m]}$ for all $m<n$.

-We now define $f$ to be any computable function such that for all $n$, the range of $\phi_{f(n)}$ is precisely $A_{(n)}$.
+We now define $f$ to be any computable function such that for all $n$, the range of $\phi_{f(n)}$ is precisely $A^{[n]}$.
 Then as we have seen, $m<n$ implies there exists an element $j$ in the range of $\phi_{f(n)}$ such that $j$ is $E$-inequivalent to everything in the range of $\phi_{f(m)}$.
-In particular, $f$ is a computable reduction from $\id$ to $E^+$.
+In particular, $f$ is a computable reduction from $\id$ to $E^{\jump}$.

-To establish strictness, assume to the contrary that $E^+\leq\id$.
-It follows that $E^+$ is computable, and hence $E$ is computable too.
-It further follows that $\id\leq E$, and hence $\id^+\leq E^+$.
-Finally by Theorem~\ref{thm:proper} we conclude that $\id<E^+$, which is a contradiction (also, the desired conclusion). \end{proof}
+To establish strictness, assume to the contrary that $E^{\jump}\leq\id$.
+Then since $E\leq E^{\jump}$, by Theorem~\ref{thm:proper} we have $E<\id$, contradicting that $E$ has infinitely many classes. \end{proof}

-In order to put the previous result in context, we pause our investigation of ceers briefly to consider the question of which $E$ satisfy $\id\leq E^+$.
-We first record the fact that if $E$ is itself a jump, then $\id\leq E^+$.
+In order to put the previous result in context, we pause our investigation of ceers briefly to consider the question of which $E$ satisfy $\id\leq E^{\jump}$.
+We first note that it follows from Proposition~\ref{prop:double_plus} that if $E$ is itself a jump, then $\id\leq E^{\jump}$.
+We now show on the other hand that there exist equivalence relations $E$ such that $\id\not\leq E^{\jump}$.
+To describe such an equivalence relation, we recall the following notation.